 In-Session Documents and Written Statements

-- Discussed and agreed-upon documents will be published in the in-session document section of the INC-2 Official Website.
+- Discussed and agreed-upon documents are in the in-session document section of the INC-2 Official Website.

 - Written statements by the Secretariat, Member States, Groups of States and observers will be published in the INC-2 Official Website.